bombus auricomus black and gold bumble bee

 Habitat & Behaviour

-A social species, the Bombus auricomus (Black and gold bumble bee) is active from spring through late summer.
-Workers forage within a 1–2 km range, ensuring effective pollination of native and cultivated plants.
+A social species, the Bombus auricomus is active from spring through late summer.
+Worker bumblebees travel 1–2 km to collect food and pollinate plants.

 Diet & Pollination Role